ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyResult.rst

 **Computational Definition**

-A StudyResult that reports a variant effect score from a functional assay.
+A StudyResult that reports a functional impact score from a variant functional assay or study.

 **Information Model**

-Some AssayVariantEffectMeasurementStudyResult attributes are inherited from :ref:`gks-core:StudyResult`.
+Some ExperimentalVariantFunctionalImpactStudyResult attributes are inherited from :ref:`gks-core:StudyResult`.

 .. list-table::
    :class: clean-wrap